manifoldfinance/docs-xga/docs/Learning/Forward-Contracts.md

 ## Relation to the secondary market

 Traditionally we would assume that a well-designed auction does not require a secondary market.
 If the result of the auction is in the core, no change in the allocation makes sense.
-This is different here as information comes in overtime. - Base fee - Transactions updates for ⍺-blockspace bidders We operate under the assumption that position does not matter; if it does might affect the design significantly.
+In this case, information evolves over time, which significantly impacts the auction dynamics.
+Base fees and transaction updates for ⍺-blockspace bidders are crucial factors to consider.
+We operate under the assumption that position does not matter; if it does might affect the design significantly.

 New bidders are active on the secondary market.
 The secondary market therefore is not just a reallocation of the primary auction but includes information updates.